appsody/website/content/docs/stacks/test.md

 ## Validation Operations

-The 6 operations that `appsody stack validate` calls are as follows:
+The six operations that the `appsody stack validate` command calls are as follows:

 ### Lint